1755 - British operation on the Malabar Coast

 In February 1754, Angre's Fleet had attacked 3 Dutch ships (one 50-guns, one 36-guns and one 18-guns), burnt two vessels and captured the 18-guns vessel.

-Later in 1754, Angre had taken the East Indiaman Derby, richly laden with 150 men on board, and later the Restoration (20) armed ship with 200 men on board and the French Jupiter (40) transporting 400 slaves.
-He had also ventured to attack Commodore William Lisle, who commanded the Vigilant (64), the Ruby (50) and several other vessels in company.
+Later in 1754, Angre had taken the East Indiaman Derby, richly laden with 150 men on board, and later the Restoration (20) an armed ship with 200 men on board and the French Jupiter (40) transporting 400 slaves.
+He had also ventured to attack Commodore William Lisle, who commanded the Vigilant (64), the Ruby (50) and several other vessels of the company.
 The pirates made their attempt against his flotilla as it was leaving the Malabar Coast (south-western coast of the Indian sub-continent).

 Description of events

 On March 22 1755, Commodore James, who was commander-in-chief of the navy of the East India Company, sailed from Bombay in the Protector (44) with the Swallow (16) and the Viper and Triumph bomb-vessels.

 On March 23, James sighted 7 grabs (a type of ship common on the Malabar Coast, combining an indigenous hull form with a pointed prow, with or without a bowsprit, and European rigging on two to three masts) and 11 gallivats (a type of small armed boat with sails and oars common on the Malabar Coast) belonging to Angre's Fleet off Rajapore (present-day Rajapur).
 He chased them southwards.